ESAOpenSR/opensr-model/README.md

 ## Status
-This is a work in progress and published explicitly as a research preview.
-This repository will leave the experimental stage with the publication of v1.0.0.
+This repository has left the experimental stage with the publication of v1.0.0.

 ## Results Preview
 Some example Sr scenes can be found as [super-resoluted tiffs](https://drive.google.com/drive/folders/1OBgYS6c8Kpe_JuGzWOQwOK6UYwhm-3Vh?usp=drive_link) on Doogle Drive.
 Scenes available: